Unpaid Overtime FAQ

 Tennessee employers are expected to abide by federal overtime laws or face stiff penalties.
 Despite this fact, many hardworking Tennesseans run into disputes with their employers regarding overtime pay.

 It can be difficult to understand the complexities of wage laws, especially where overtime is concerned.
-The Nashville wage and hour lawyers at the Employment and Consumer Law Group have compiled a list of the most frequently asked unpaid overtime questions below.
+The Nashville wage and hour lawyers at the Employment and Commerce Law Group have compiled a list of the most frequently asked unpaid overtime questions below.
 If you need more specific help, call or contact us to schedule a free consultation.

 Overtime Questions and Answers